 Later, after some very boring demon-banishing, Josh asks his dad, "what's the deal with all the political correctness going on today?"
 You know, the constant looking down on people who aren't liberal, he explains.
 Jon McDadton explains how poor old Joe McCarthy was destroyed for speaking truth to power:

-This conversation leads us to the John Galt's Speech part of the book, where Josh debates his history teacher -- she won't let him use his notes, but he doesn't need them -- and proves conclusively for his applauding classmates that America is One Nation Under God, just like the title of that great patriotic painting by Jon McNaughton.
+This conversation leads us to the John Galt's Speech part of the book, where Josh debates his history teacher.
+She won't let him use his notes, but he doesn't need them!
+He proves conclusively for his applauding classmates that America is One Nation Under God, just like the title of that great patriotic painting by Jon McNaughton.
 Not that it's a fair fight, since his teacher, Ms.

 Strawman Harding, asks him such well-informed-liberal questions as "Where in any document from the Founders does it refer to their dependence upon God?"
 You know, because the average high school history teacher is probably unaware of that "endowed by their Creator with certain unalienable rights" stuff.